Amnesty urges leaders to stand up to Turkish rights violations

 Idil Eser, Amnesty's Turkey director, was arrested on Wednesday along with several other activists.

-His detention came less than a month after a court ordered the arrest of the chairman of the branch, Taner Kilic.
+Her detention came less than a month after a court ordered the arrest of the chairman of the branch, Taner Kilic.
 They are accused of links to the "terrorist organisation" on which Ankara blames the July 2016 coup attempt.

 Most western countries have criticised Turkey's crackdown, with many saying Erdogan is using it as an excuse to rid himself of domestic opponents wholesale.
 But responses have been muted, since Turkey plays a crucial buffer role preventing a destabilising flood of Syrian refugees from reaching Europe.